bguiz/blog-bguiz/src/posts/2022-06-08-dogfood-your-web3-ecosystem-takeaways.md

 tags: [ux, web3]
 socialImage: /images/posts/dogfood-your-web3-ecosystem-banner.jpeg
 metaDesc: >
-  The main takeaways from the the activities
+  The main takeaways from the activities
 ---

-During, and after, the activities day, we collected a lot of feedback.
+During and after the activities day, we collected a lot of feedback.
 While one intended outcome was to get everyone some hands-on experience within the ecosystem that they were helping to build or support;
 another **very important** intended outcome was for us to learn